+This paper considers an online model-free RL problem in HDPs, where the environment will not be estimated.
+That is, no simulator is available.
+We adapt MCTS to the online RL setup and propose Monte Carlo Tree Learning (MCTL) that selects an action without a simulator.
+We then consider an approach that uses a mixture of PG and MCTL policies and adjusts its mixing probability through learning.
+We call this approach {\it a policy gradient guided by MCTL} (PG-MCTL) (Figure \ref{fig:concept}).
+We derive conditions for asymptotic convergence and find that naive mixing of PG and MCTL will not work in asymptotic convergence.
+We propose an algorithm that satisfies the conditions for convergence.

-The organization and the contributions of this paper are summarized as follows.
-Section \ref{sec:background} provides background information for RL of HDPs, PG, and MCTS.
-In Section \ref{sec:proposed_method}, we propose an approach of PG-MCTS and then show its convergence conditions by using results of a two-timescale stochastic approximation.
-We also show an implementation that satisfies the convergence conditions and converges to a reasonable solution by reformulating and modifying the MCTS update and by revising the PG update.
-They are our main contribution.
-In Section \ref{sec:related_work}, we will review some related work.
-Finally, the effectivity of combination of PG and MCTS is demonstrated through numerical experiments in Section \ref{sec:experiments}, and Section \ref{sec:conclusion} concludes the paper.
+This paper is structured as follows: Section \ref{sec:background} covers the background of RL in HDPs, PG, and MCTS.
+In Section \ref{sec:proposed_method}, we introduce the PG-MCTL approach, detail its convergence conditions using a two-timescale stochastic approximation, and present an implementation that meets these conditions.
+This is our main contribution.
+Section \ref{sec:related_work} reviews relevant literature.
+The effectiveness of the proposed approach is validated through experiments in Section \ref{sec:experiments}, and Section \ref{sec:conclusion} offers concluding remarks.